zeek/zeekctl/doc/main.rst

     setup, it would be needed on the manager only).
 Otherwise, BroControl will not attempt to send mail.

-  - If *gdb* is installed and if Bro crashes with a core dump, then BroControl can include a backtrace in its crash report (that can be helpful for debugging problems with Bro).
+  - If *gdb* (*lldb* on Mac OS X, which is included with Xcode) is installed and if Bro crashes with a core dump, then BroControl can include a backtrace in its crash report (that can be helpful for debugging problems with Bro).
 Otherwise, crash reports will not include a backtrace.

 For a cluster setup that spans more than one machine, there are additional requirements: